DuraPhilms/Subtitles/readme.md

  - `.srt` and `.vtt` must be kept in sync
  - `.srt` and `.vtt` files **MUST BE ENCODED AS UTF8 WITHOUT BOM**.
  - Songs should be indicated using the 🎵-smiley.
+ - Videos should be indicated using the 🎥-smiley.
  - [TODO]